Frequently Asked Questions

 Where do you get your animals?

 They come from all kinds of places and situations!
 Some were rehomed from families that no longer had time for their reptiles.
 Others were rescued from negative situations.
 A few were purchased from breeders or stores.
 Wherever possible, we prefer to adopt an animal that is no longer wanted by its family than to purchase one from a store.
+We do adopt our panther chameleons from a highly reputable breeder, and recommend anyone who wants one to check out Charm City Glam Chams!

 What do the animals eat?